praiskup/praiskup.github.io/_posts/2022-03-25-akonadi-and-postgres-moving-to-f36.md

 These Akonadi updates are "mostly" fluent on Fedora nowadays.
 At least for the several previous releases.
-But I sometimes need to think a bit during the upgrade, and **do some manual steps**.
+But I sometimes need to think a bit during the upgrade and **do some manual steps**.
 Steps that I'm not completely sure I would be able to do, without my previous PostgreSQL packaging maintenance experience.
 So let me reconstruct the latest upgrade from Fedora 35 to Fedora 36.